The current lockdown has added new problems to our work (as if we didn’t have enough already).

 One of them is Zoom fatigue, a term for the exhaustion people feel due to incessant video-conferencing on Zoom, Skype, or Google Hangout.

-This exhaustion, experts reason, occurs because we cannot over video calls the things we can do we can do face-to-face.
+This exhaustion, experts reason, occurs because we cannot do things over video calls that we can do we can do face-to-face.
 Like recognizing and processing important non-verbal cues from others, or understanding what a speaker is saying if she has a poor internet connection, or making sense of multi-person speak at the same time.

 This information overload drains people at the end of each call.
 Their exhaustion is similar to a mild version of autistic burnout.
 And with the number of video conference calls skyrocketing, it’s aggravating fast.